 The history of Earth's biodiversity is punctuated by intervals of geologically rapid species loss, so-called mass extinctions.
 Mass extinctions have had a profound impact on biodiversity trends and the structure of today's biosphere.
 In this seminar-style course, we will explore the historical development mass extinctions as a concept, the causes and consequences of the "Big 5" Phanerozoic mass extinctions, and attempt to answer the question "Are we in the midst of the 6th mass extinction?"

-I am interested in reconstructing the history of Earth’s marine biosphere, including ongoing and future Anthropogenic change.
-My research on this broad interdisciplinary problem focuses on environmental, physiological, ecological, and evolutionary processes, and deploys a variety of methods, including analysis of large databases, such as the Paleobiology Database and Macrostrat, statistical modeling, and field work.
+At Tufts, we are interested in reconstructing the history of Earth’s biosphere, including ongoing and future Anthropogenic change.
+Our research on this broad interdisciplinary problem focuses on environmental, physiological, ecological, and evolutionary processes, and deploys a variety of methods, including analysis of large databases, such as the Paleobiology Database and Macrostrat, statistical modeling, and field work.

-I am developing and analyzing a large database of marine animal body sizes and ecological traits.
-This database has allowed me and my collaborators to quantify and explain trends in marine animal body size and ecological diversity over the past 550 million years.
+We are developing and analyzing a large database of marine animal body sizes and ecological traits.
+This database has allowed us and our collaborators to quantify and explain trends in marine animal body size and ecological diversity over the past 550 million years.

 In 2014 a large persistant warming anomaly developed in the Northeastern Pacific.
 This warming event, often called the "Warm Blob", was followed in the winter of 2015 by and el niño event, with the net effect of exceptionally warm surface water temperatures in the California Current.
 We are using a database of Northeastern Pacific intertidal invertebrate body sizes and recent historical records (mostly from iNaturalist and accessed through GBIF) to determine if and why intertidal invertebrates changed their geographic ranges during the prolonged warming.
 We are also working to develop a model of changing marine physiological habitats to predict which species should be more or less affected by the Blob and future extreme warming events.